RazvanTr10/Witty-Devices/README.md

 ### **Target Audiences:**

+- **Homeowners** looking to upgrade their living spaces with the latest smart security systems and home automation technology.
+- **Tech-savvy individuals** interested in integrating cutting-edge devices into their homes for enhanced convenience and control.
+- **Young professionals** who value efficiency and seek to streamline their daily routines with smart home gadgets.
+- **Parents** wanting to ensure the safety of their families with advanced home security solutions.
+- **DIY enthusiasts** eager to customize and optimize their homes using smart devices.
+- **Elderly people or caregivers** searching for smart home products that offer convenience, safety, and remote monitoring features.
+- **Real estate developers or property managers** aiming to increase the value and appeal of their properties by incorporating modern smart technology.

 ### **User Stories:**

+- As a user of the website, I want to easily navigate through Witty Devices' selection of smart security products, so I can quickly find the best system to protect my home and purchase it with confidence.

+- As a user of the website, I want to see detailed product descriptions, so I can make informed decisions about which smart home devices will best suit my needs.

+- As a user of the website, I want a seamless and secure checkout process, so I can complete my purchases without hassle and trust that my payment information is safe.

+- As a user of the website, I want to find product recommendations and guides, so I can discover the latest smart home trends and easily identify which devices are compatible with my existing setup.

+- As a user of the website, I want to see a clean, responsive design that works well on both desktop and mobile, so I can browse and shop for smart devices wherever I am.

+- As a user of the website, I want to filter products by features, price, and compatibility, so I can efficiently find exactly what I need without sifting through irrelevant items.

+- As a user of the website, I want to be able to subscribe to a newsletter so I can be informed whenever new products come in stock.

 ### **Site Aims:**

+- Simplify Navigation: The website aims to provide an intuitive and user-friendly interface that allows users to effortlessly browse and find the smart security and home tech products they need.

+- Offer Comprehensive Information: The website aims to feature detailed product descriptions, helping users make well-informed purchasing decisions.

+- Ensure a Smooth Checkout Process: The website aims to deliver a seamless, secure, and hassle-free checkout experience, giving users peace of mind while completing their purchases.

+- Provide Guidance: The website aims to offer helpful guides, tutorials, and product recommendations, ensuring users can easily discover and install the latest smart home devices.

+- Optimize Mobile Experience: The website aims to deliver a clean, responsive design that functions flawlessly across all devices, enabling users to shop for smart devices on the go.

+- Facilitate Efficient Product Search: The website aims to implement advanced filtering and search options, allowing users to quickly find products based on category, price, and rating, tailored to their specific needs.

+- Implement a newsletter: The website aims to add a newsletter subscription, so that user can be alerted when a new line of product gets added.

 ### **How Will This Be Achieved:**

+- Simplify Navigation: The website will achieve this by implementing a clear and organized menu structure, intuitive category listings, and a robust search function.
+Key sections like smart security and home tech will be prominently displayed for easy access.

+- Offer Comprehensive Information: The website will provide detailed product pages that include in-depth descriptions, high-quality images and specifications as well as ratings for the products.

+- Ensure a Smooth Checkout Process: The website will feature a streamlined checkout process with minimal steps, a payment option, and strong encryption to secure user data.

+- Provide Guidance: The website will host a dedicated blog section with guides, smart home tips and new technologies that are constantly being released.

+- Optimize Mobile Experience: The website will be built using responsive design principles, ensuring it adapts seamlessly to any screen size.
+Mobile-specific features, such as touch-friendly navigation and quick access buttons, will enhance the user experience on smartphones and tablets.

+- Facilitate Efficient Product Search: The website will implement advanced filtering and sorting options, allowing users to search by categories such as price, brand, features, and compatibility.

+- Implement a newsletter: The website will have a dedicated newsletter section, where users can enter their name and their email address to be added to the newsletter database.

 ### **Design:**
  * Below is the schema design for the database that will hold and handle